 Qasim Virjee 7:20

-it’s, it’s, it’s interesting.
+interesting.
 And it frames this kind of like, again, you know, the thing I think I might have taken you off of it.
-But before you exit it, of course, you were talking about what was achieved in 20 years, and a lot of it that you’ve told me off the mic was a lot of automation, and a lot of systems and a lot of digitization.
+But before you exited, of course, you were talking about what was achieved in 20 years, and a lot of it that you've told me off the mic was a lot of automation, and a lot of systems and a lot of digitization.

 Yeah, yeah, no, absolutely.
-I think what led to the the exit to Kruger was just about an hour, hour and a half east of Toronto had just built a highly automated manufacturing facility where we took sort of industry, average labor cost, which at the time, publicly traded companies was around 13%.
-And we’ve got them down to five.
-So that was somewhat impressive.
-And I guess the we kind of knew that off the back of that it’s going to be the number one or the number two guy, one of those two guys.
-But how you
+I think what led to the the exit to Kruger was I just about an hour, hour and a half east of Toronto had just built a highly automated manufacturing facility where we took sort of industry average labor costs, which at the time, publicly traded companies was around 13%.
+And we've got them down to five.
+So so that was somewhat impressive.
+And I guess the we kind of knew that off the back of that it's going to be the number one or the number two guy one of those two guys, we but how you

 Qasim Virjee 8:17

 did it.
-I mean, from what you told me, This is what would interested me when you explain kind of like, the automation in the process, and the fact that like, right, from my right in knowing or in perceiving your business there as being like, is it?
-Is it still the old school thing, you get lumber, and the lumber gets stripped and processed?
-And
+I mean, from what you told me, This is what would interested me when you explain kind of like, the automation in the process, and the fact that like, right, from my right in knowing that we're in perceiving your business there as being like, Is it is it still the old school thing, you get lumber, and the lumber gets stripped and processed?
+And yeah,

 Amin Jadavji 8:38

-yes, Paul, so to put to put sort of a visualization on this week, we we had a paper mill, yeah.
-Where we brought in raw materials and turned it into these massive rolls of paper, these sort of 2000 pound rolls of paper.
+so Paul, so to put to put sort of visualization on this week, we had a paper mill, where we brought in raw materials and turned it into these massive rolls of paper, these sort of 2000 pound rolls of paper.
 Yeah, we were from the late 90s, one of the few companies that only did 100% recycled.
-So as opposed
+So as opposed to

 Qasim Virjee 9:08